EDGE Quality, EDGE Speed – Free Shipping On Orders £15+

 George Best Belfast City Airport

-E-cigarettes prohibited inside the terminal building – use outside smoking areas.
+E-cigarettes are prohibited inside the terminal building – use outside smoking areas.

 Birmingham Airport